isoaxe/put-gang-console/README.md

 # Put Gang Console

 The Put Gang project is broken into two repositories: `put-gang-landing` and `put-gang-console`.
 The former is just a landing page from which the signup flow is initialized.
 The customer completes the Stripe payment flow from here via modals.
 Some data is then passed to `put-gang-console` via params, where the Firebase user is created.
-This gives access to a dashboard / console where either just settings are displayed (for lower tier users) or full MLM access (for upper tier users).
+This gives access to a dashboard / console where either just `<Settings/>` are displayed (for junior users) or full MLM access (for senior users).

 ## Multi-Level Marketing Structure